-If you are using a single Sprite[®] on the serial communications line, or using an 8X78 input expander, choose the Do not use addressing option.
+If you are using a single Sprite[®] on the serial communications line, or using a Hydra[®] input expander, in most cases you should choose the Do not use addressing option.

 Address set to 0xE1, 0xE2, 0xE3, 0xE4, 0xE5

 If the Sprite[®] is set to an Address, then the Sprite[®] will only follow commands preceded by the correct address.